OldSkoolCoder/Infiltrator2KickConvertor/readme.md

 * *--output* is the output assembly text file of the conversion.

 ### ConvertSPRFileToASM.py
-This file will take the binary file created by Infiltrator and convert it into readable assembly Kick formated file E.g.
+This file will take the binary file created by Infiltrator and convert it into readable assembly CPS formatted file E.g.
 ```	; Sprite Number : 0  HexOffset : $0000
 	byte %00010000, %00000000, %00010010		; ...x.... ........ ...x..x.